 \subsection{RQ1: How do different fuzzers compare?}

 Seed inputs are first created for each fuzzer and subject pair.
 These are either extracted from subject repositories if available or created manually.
 Each fuzzer is run on the unmutated base executable of the subject to fuzz for coverage for 48 hours (13 instances per fuzzer).
-The resulting inputs are then minimized by any fuzzer provided tool.
-Of the 13 instances for each fuzzer the median run based on covered mutations is selected as the coverage seed corpus.
-The median run is used to avoid outliers in performance, and is recommended in the literature \cite{klees2018evaluating}.
+The resulting inputs are then minimized by the tools provided by the respective fuzzer.
+Of the 13 instances for each fuzzer, the median run based on covered mutations is selected as the coverage seed corpus.
+The median run is used to avoid outliers in performance, as is recommended by previous research~\cite{klees2018evaluating}.

-We next create \supermutants (\Cref{subsubsec:supermutants}), and evaluate each (\Cref{sec:eval-supermutants}) on the coverage seed for Phase~I. In Phase~II, each fuzzer is run for an hour on each supermutant.
+Next, we create \supermutants (\Cref{sec:supermutants}) and evaluate each on the coverage seeds from Phase~I. In Phase~II, each fuzzer is run for an hour on each supermutant.

 \paragraph{Results.}